 Most Volkswagens have the oil type printed on the oil cap - it will likely be 5W-20, 5W-30, 5W-40, 10W-30 or 10W-40.
 If it isn't printed on the oil cap, check your owners manual for the exact type before adding new oil.
 We recommend wearing safety glasses whenever you are working under your Passat.
 You never know what could be dripping down from the engine, battery acid, engine coolant, brake fluid, etc. All of these fluids are extremely harmful to your eyes and skin so it is important to protect yourself.

-Because you have to start somewhere2004 Volkswagen Passat GLX 2.8L V6 Wagon
+Learning how to jump your car before you need to is an excellent idea2004 Volkswagen Passat GLX 2.8L V6 Wagon

 If your blinker doesn't blink, or blinks rapidly, you likely have a burnt out bulb2004 Volkswagen Passat GLX 2.8L V6 Wagon

 Small bulbs that burn out regularly - did you know you can replace these with LED lights?2004 Volkswagen Passat GLX 2.8L V6 Wagon

 Carmakers are hiding interior fuse boxes all over the place these days - see how to check your interior fuses here!2004 Volkswagen Passat GLX 2.8L V6 Wagon